Snowflake raises US$3b in blockbuster IPO

 "Beginning with our first customers in 2014, the response was beyond our expectations as we addressed major shortcomings of existing solutions and expanded from a data warehouse into an integrated cloud data platform," the startup said in a regulatory filing.

-It relies on data centres hosted by Amazon, Google, and Microsoft, according to the filing.

-While the pandemic is taking a toll on the economy, it is also accelerating a trend toward businesses connecting with customers online and relying on the cloud or remote work.
+While the pandemic is taking a toll on the economy, it is also accelerating a trend towards businesses connecting with customers online and relying on the cloud or remote work.
+AFP

-Snowflake reported having more than 3,100 customers at the end of July, including Adobe, Capital One and Sony.

-Snowflake's success going public could bode well for other tech startups planning to go public, such as Airbnb, DoorDash and Palantir.

 BT is now on Telegram!